lucafabbian/lucafabbian.github.io/public/curriculum/Luca-Fabbian-Curriculum-ENG.typ

 *Developing*: I deeply know the Typescript/Javascript ecosystem, including Node, Electron, Ionic and HTML/CSS (with Svelte, Vue e React frameworks).
 I also know Java, Kotlin, Python, Golang, Bash, C, C++, Nim and, with less degree, Matlab and Haskell.
 I am comfortable with Git, Docker, AWS.

 *Languages*: Italian mothertongue.
 I am used to write and read in English for my everyday studies.
+TOEFL Certificate, with a score of 102/120 (more than a C1 level).

 *Soft skills*: quick-learner, able to handle deadlines and last minute issues.
 I am used to work in groups.
 As a hobby, I enjoy learning about modern narratology tecniques.

 #section[= About me]

 A sunny and joyful boy, who started programming at eleven years old and never stopped.
 I love reading, cooking, walking, watching Netflix while drinking a cup of chamomile (tea makes me sleepless).
+Open-source enthusiast; I wrote and still maintain projects as:

 #gprojects[
-  Open-source enthusiast; I wrote and still maintain projects as:

-  *Magebook editor*: a web app to write and prototype interactive fiction and gamebooks.
+  *Magebook editor*: a web app to write interactive fiction and gamebooks.
 Key features: collaborative editing based on Firebase, Word/Libreoffice interopability, template to make Ionic apps.
 Employed by many italian publications

+  *hdt-wasm*: WebAssembly port of the HDT library, used for graph databases.

+  *ipycpp*: Jupyter kernel to run C++ codes into notebooks.
+Similar to xeus-cling, but simpler, hackable and with less magic behind.

   *electron-iso-packager*: Node library to package electron projects into self-bootable CD .iso files, based on Tiny Core Linux.
 ]